-First, if a company is looking to raise capital, an IPO widens the range of available investors.
+First, if a company wants to raise capital, an IPO expands the range of available investors.
 Before 2016, only accredited investors and angel investors (aka business angels) were able to invest in private companies.
-And new crowd-equity laws passed in 2016 apply mostly to startups, rather than well-established businesses.
+The new crowd-equity laws passed in 2016 apply mostly to startups, rather than well-established businesses.

 Another reason a company might go public is to increase transparency.
 When a company IPOs, it’s required to file paperwork with the Securities and Exchange Commission (SEC).
-This paperwork includes information such as audited financials and company strategies.
-And all that information is available to the public.
+This paperwork includes audited financials and company strategies.
+And all that information is then available to the public.

-This can make it easier for the company to receive better borrowing terms.
-A public company might also attract better employees by being able to offer stock as compensation.
-Although private companies also do this, potential employees are able to see how well a public company’s stock is performing.
+This can make it easier for the company to get better borrowing terms.
+A public company might also attract better employees by offering stock as compensation.
+Although private companies also do this, potential employees can see how well a public company’s stock is performing.
 If it’s doing well, a stock offer could provide greater incentive to join the company.
 An IPO can also increase a company’s brand awareness.

-Finally, going public can allow companies to make acquisitions more easily.
-If a company is going to be acquired, its public shares will help determine its value.
+Finally, going public allows companies to make acquisitions more easily.
+If a company is going to be acquired, its public shares help determine its value.
 And if a company is looking to be an acquirer, it can use shares as a means of purchase.

 However, an IPO isn’t for every company.

 One of the biggest obstacles for companies is the cost that comes with an IPO.
-The IPO process isn’t cheap.
-There are accounting, marketing and legal costs, which usually continue after the offering is over.
-So maintaining a public company can be expensive.
+The process isn’t cheap.
+There are accounting, marketing and legal costs, which usually continue after the offering.
+So, maintaining a public company can be expensive.

 Also, to go public, a company’s information must be public.
 That means competitors have access to that information and can use it to their advantage.
 This could be the company’s structure or business model, or which section of the market most of its revenue comes from.

 Another disadvantage is pricing risk.
 What if the IPO fails?
-If this happens, the company won’t raise the amount of capital it needed.
-There’s also an increased legal risk from shareholder action and regulators.
+If this happens, the company won’t raise the capital it needed.
+There’s also increased legal risk from shareholder action and regulators.
 And new shareholders can gain voting rights that allow them to influence company decisions.

 Finally, a company that holds an initial public offering requires additional attention to succeed as a public company.
-Because company information becomes public, management needs to be on top of reports throughout the business.
-The process will also take a dedicated team to ensure the IPO’s success.
+Because company information becomes public, management needs to be on top of reports across the business.
+The process also takes a dedicated team to ensure its success.
 And the process can take months, or in some cases, more than a year.

 How the IPO Process Works

-As mentioned, the IPO process is a long one.
+As mentioned, the IPO process is long.
 There are seven steps a company takes to go public…